petrnohejl/alfonz/alfonz-mvvm/README.md

 }
 ```

 View interface will be implemented by a Fragment.
-We have to specify which ViewModel class will represent our view-model layer, we have to inflate our binding layout, set View and implement View methods.
+We have to specify which ViewModel class will represent our view-model layer, we have to inflate our binding layout and implement View methods.
 You can call `getViewModel()` from the Fragment to access a ViewModel.
 You can get a binding object via `getBinding()` call.
 View should stay as dumb as possible and should not have any logic.

 ```java
 public class HelloWorldFragment